|Position:||Assistant Professor, The Information School|

 - show more...

-Motives for Mobile Phone-Based Giving: Evidence in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)
+Risk Sharing and Mobile Phones: Evidence in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)

-Understanding the causes and effects of internal migration is critical to the effective design and implementation of policies that promote human development.
-Here, we describe how large sources of geotagged data generated by mobile phones can provide a novel source of data on internal migration.
+We describe how large sources of geotagged data generated by mobile phones can provide fine-grained insight into internal migration.
 We develop and formalize the concept of inferred mobility, and compute this and other metrics on a large dataset containing the phone records of 1.5 million Rwandans over four years.
 Our empirical results corroborate the findings of a recent government survey that notes relatively low levels of permanent migration in Rwanda.
 [View Video]

 Divided We Call: Disparities in Access and Use of Mobile Phones in Rwanda - joint with Nathan Eagle (Santa Fe Institute)